Future Planning New

 Your Form, Your Pace

 Thinking about the future can sometimes be upsetting; it may be better to talk about just one or two questions at a time.
-Your GP will be able to printout a copy of your Future Planning Template information following a consultation.
-This can be used to ponder additional questions.
-You might also use it as a paper Advance Care Plan that can be shown to relatives and friends, allowing them to get to know your wishes in advance of any problems.
+Your GP will be able to printout a copy of your Future Planning information following a consultation.
+This printed Future Care Plan can be used to think about other questions.
+You might also use it to show to relatives and friends, helping them to get to know your wishes before any problems happen.

 Do you represent someone who lacks capacity?

-If you have legal permission to represent someone who lacks mental capacity, then you may want to ensure that your wishes for their care are documented in both their medical record and an ACP.
+If you have legal permission to represent someone who lacks mental capacity, then you may want to ensure that your wishes for their care are documented in both their medical record and a Future Care Plan.
 Just in case you are not around when a medical emergency occurs.
-The Future Planning: My Wishes leaflet can also be used for this purpose, though face to face discussion with the persons GP will also be helpful.
+The Future Planning: My Wishes leaflet can also be used for this purpose, though face to face discussion with the persons GP, specialist or community team will also be helpful.

 Return to top of page